-If time exists as a direction for arranging events then even random or unpredictable events are already written on our timeline.
-If we say “hi there Jane” the word “hi” is fixed in time and the word “Jane” is also fixed in time a second later so what moves from the “hi” to the “Jane”?
+If time exists as a single direction for arranging events then even random or unpredictable events are already written on our timeline.
+If we say “hi Jane” the word “hi” is fixed in time and the word “Jane” is also fixed in time a half second later so what moves from the “hi” to the “Jane”?
 Only our observation point needs to move.
 In fact only the observation point can move because, being a point, it is not fixed in time.

 How are events arranged in our Experience